tonymyatt/strava_ride/README.md

 ### Add the integration to home assistant
 Go to Settings / Devices & Services and press the Add Integration button, or click the shortcut button below (requires My Homeassistant configured).
-During the setup, use your ID and secret from step 2.
+During the setup, use your ID and secret from the previous step.
 [![Add Integration to your Home Assistant instance.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=strava_ride)